 In some cases, you may have the right to withhold rent until repairs are made, a process known as rent abatement.
 Always consult with a legal expert before taking this step, as it may have legal implications.

-North Carolina's Attorney General also provides resources on the landlord's duty to maintain and repair rental properties.
+- North Carolina's Attorney General resources including landlord's duty to maintain and repair rental properties

 In North Carolina, a landlord may begin the eviction process for several reasons, with most common being a failure to pay rent.
 If a tenant is late on rent, the landlord may provide a Notice to Pay or Quit, which is essentially a warning that eviction proceedings will start unless the outstanding rent is paid.